royalapplications/docs/src/r2021/royalserver/management/service-configuration.md

 For the actual work (e.g. querying the list of Windows Services from a managed server), Royal Server is using a Worker Account.
 This account has to have network access.

-The Worker Account should be `Local Administrator` and in domain-joined scenario a member of the `Domain Users` group on the Domain Controller.
+The Worker Account should be `Local Administrator` and in domain-joined scenarios a member of the `Domain Users` group on the Domain Controller.

 **IP Address**